digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

 Once the factory templates are setup, we leverage our ``CreateAccount`` workflow to create accounts at the Bank for Alice and Bob.

-The creation of an account needs to be authorized by both the ``custodian`` and the ``owner`` (resp. the Bank and Alice in our case).
+The creation of an account needs to be authorized by both the ``custodian`` and the ``owner``, i.e., by the Bank and Alice in our case.
 Authorization is collected using an initiate / accept pattern.

 .. literalinclude:: ../../../code-samples/getting-started/daml/Scripts/Transfer.daml
   :language: daml